-- Standard varieties (=standard languages, standards) have the following properties (the first three are definitional): - Not region-specific, or specific to larger regions (e.g. General American) - Standard varieties are more likely to be used in public, official communication (e.g. news broadcasts, politics, courts, education) while non-standard varieties are used in informal situations (e.g. with friends, family). - Standard varieties are subject to more normativisation (rules about 'correct' grammar, pronunciation, spelling enforced by dictionaries, grammars, schools).
-Consequences: - o This makes standard languages more stable than local regiolects - o Standard has more prestige (= is seen as intrinsically "better" by non-linguists) - Often stigmatisation of non-standard varieties, causing problems for speakers of non-standard varieties differing greatly from standard. - Standards are often mastered/used only by relatively educated speakers (which may lead to ignorant dismissals of users of some regiolects as "stupid" etc.) - Standards often derive historically from prestigious regiolect(s) - Often such regiolects are connected with politically / culturally / commercially important places (London, Paris). - This socio-cultural importance may help standardisation by attracting people from other regions, resulting in influences from various regiolects. - Standard varieties are more likely to be used in the written medium, while nonstandard varieties are often not used in writing. - Standards are often (thought of as) based on writing (cf. Sie spricht Schriftdeutsch) - Standards may be exploited to the ends of national cohesion. - The term dialect has different definitions (confusingly): - = regiolect (usually opposed to standard variety). - = variety (not necessarily regionally defined, cf. expressions like social dialect, standard dialect).
-We will not use the term this way here, but it is quite common.
+- Standard varieties (=standard languages, standards) have the following properties (the first three are definitional): - Not region-specific, or specific to larger regions (e.g. a text in Standard English might betray the nationality of the writer, but not what town(s) they have lived in). - Standard varieties are more likely to be used in public, official communication (e.g. news broadcasts, politics, courts, education) while non-standard varieties are used in informal situations (e.g. with friends, family). - Standard varieties are subject to more normativisation (rules about 'correct' grammar, pronunciation, spelling enforced by dictionaries, grammars, schools, and sometimes by special regulatory authorities that impose legally binding norms).
+Consequences: - o Normativisation makes standard languages more stable than local regiolects - o Standard has more prestige (= is seen as intrinsically "better" by non-linguists) - Often stigmatisation of non-standard varieties, causing problems for speakers of non-standard varieties differing greatly from standard. - Standards are often mastered/used only by relatively educated speakers (which may lead to ignorant dismissals of users of some regiolects as "stupid" etc.) - Standards can have various historical sources.
+They often derive historically from prestigious regiolects.
+Often such regiolects are connected with politically / culturally / commercially important places (London, Paris).
+This socio-cultural importance may help standardisation by attracting people from other regions, resulting in influences from various regiolects.